wkoertgen/train.docker.dataguard/README.md

 to follow the installation process.

 ## How to build

+After running the container you could use `docker commit` to create a docker image.

+Alternatively, use the `Dockerfile` way:

 1. Start a local http server in `./install` for the downloaded Oracle installation archives, e.g. using [Python](http://stackoverflow.com/questions/26692708/how-to-add-a-file-to-an-image-in-dockerfile-without-using-the-add-or-copy-direct) python3 -m http.server --bind <address> 8000 where `address` is your primary ip4.
-My primary way to get my current ip scripted is ip route get 8.8.8.8 | awk '{print $NF; exit}
+My favorite way to get the current ip scripted is ip route get 8.8.8.8 | awk '{print $NF; exit}
 2. Adjust `BASEURL` in `./docker/Dockerfile` to match your host ip.
 3. Then, on the command line, cd into `./build` and type docker build -t wkoertgen/train.docker.dataguard .
 Alternatively use Vagrant, e.g.